Tech Career PathBest 7 Programming Languages for Beginners in 2026: Which One First?

 Here are seven languages worth your time in 2026, ranked by ease of learning and job opportunities.
 If you are starting from absolute zero, read our complete guide to learning programming from scratch first.

 Python is the easiest language for beginners and the most in-demand in the 2026 job market.
-It features simple syntax that reads almost like English and is used in virtually every domain: artificial intelligence, data analysis, web development, and automation.
+Its simple syntax reads almost like English, and it is used in virtually every domain: artificial intelligence, data analysis, web development, and automation — making it the highest-leverage starting point for new programmers.

 Expected salary: